Universal constraints on selection strength in lineage trees: Discussion

-\textit{Conclusion} --- The general idea of comparing the response of a system in the presence of a perturbation to its fluctuations in the absence of the perturbation lies at the heart of the Fluctuation-Dissipation theorem, which has a long history of physics, with some applications to evolution \cite{leibler_individual_2010,kaneko_macroscopic_2018}.
+The general idea of comparing the response of a system in the presence of a perturbation to its fluctuations in the absence of the perturbation lies at the heart of the Fluctuation-Dissipation theorem, which has a long history of physics, with some applications to evolution \cite{leibler_individual_2010,kaneko_macroscopic_2018}.
 Remarkably, the present framework with forward (unperturbed) and backward (perturbed) dynamics can be conveniently applied to population dynamics without having to perform additional experiments, since both probabilities can be calculated with the same lineage tree.
 Our main result is a set of inequalities for the average of an arbitrary function of a trait or for its fitness landscape, valid beyond the Gaussian assumption, and which constrain the strength of selection in population dynamics even in the presence of time-dependent selection pressures.
-For applications, we focused on phenotypic traits, like cell size or age, and in these cases, we found our upper bound on the strength of selection to be tight.
-In future work, it would be interesting to extend this framework to genotypic traits instead of phenotypic ones \cite{neher_statistical_2011} and possibly exploit recent methods of lineage tracking \cite{nguyen_ba_high-resolution_2019}.
-This could open new perspectives to address a number of important problems like antibiotic resistance, the differentiation of stem cells or virus evolution.